Iqra350/Ersilia/README.md

 # README for Machine Learning Model Validation Project

-This repository contains the code and documentation for validating the "eos74bo" model from the Ersilia Model Hub, focusing on Task 1 of the internship project, which involves checking model bias.
+This repository contains the code and documentation for validating the **"eos74bo"** model from the Ersilia Model Hub, focusing on Tasks of the internship project, which involves checking model bias.

 ## Project Overview